Lee Everett: Appearances

-After having holed up in a motel for three months with dwindling supplies, the group meets the St. John family, who invite them to dinner at their family dairy.
-The group agrees to send out a delegation to the St. Johns' farmstead to see if they are trustworthy; however, Lee discovers that the St. Johns have engaged in cannibalism and that they plan to kill and eat his group as well.
+After holing up in a motel for months, the group meets the St. John family, who invite them to dinner at their family dairy, eventually discovering them to be cannibals and that they plan to kill and eat his group as well.
 After surviving the St. Johns, the group is forced to flee the motel from bandits and head to Savannah via a train.
-En route, Lee starts to help Clementine learn survival skills such as how to use a gun and why she needs to keep her hair short.
 As they approach the city, Clementine's walkie-talkie goes off, revealing the voice of a man who knows of Lee's actions to this point and promises Clementine that she will be safe with him.

 In Savannah, the survivors look for a boat and supplies to flee the mainland.
-They encounter more survivors, including a doctor called Vernon and a young woman called Molly.
-With their help, they are able to prepare the boat for their journey.
+They encounter more survivors, including a doctor named Vernon and a young woman named Molly.
+With their help, the group is able to prepare the boat for their journey.
 Vernon departs, but remarks that he believes Lee to be an unsuitable guardian for Clementine.
 The next morning, Lee wakes to find Clementine gone, and while searching for her, he is surprised by a zombie and bitten.
 With what little time he has, Lee and the other survivors agree to look for Clementine, at first believing her to have been taken by Vernon.
 Instead, the man on the walkie-talkie reveals that he has kidnapped Clementine, and is at the hotel that her parents would have been at.
 After entering the now abandoned safehouse of Vernon's group, Lee is given the option of amputating his bitten arm.
 Either way, Lee and the group are able to escape from the hospital where they make their way back to the house, but find that the boat has been stolen by Vernon and his group.
 Shortly after the house is overrun with walkers but the group escape into the attic, where they eventually find a way out.
 Casualties arise while making their way to the hotel, and Lee is separated from Omid and Christa.
 Barely hanging onto consciousness, Lee makes it to the hotel and meets Clementine's captor, who explains that Lee's group had previously stolen provisions from his family's car, which ultimately led to the death of his wife and children, and goes to question Lee's other decisions and, regardless of whether or not he had joined in taking the provisions from the car, ultimately berates him and plans to kill him and look after Clementine as his own.
 Lee gets Clementine's help to subdue and kill the man.
 They make it out of the hotel by covering themselves in walker guts where they discover Clementine's zombified parents before Lee passes out.